Keratosis pilaris occurs when dead skin cells clog hair follicles, leading to skin discomfort, rough feeling bumps, and redness.

 1. How do I cure my keratosis pilaris naturally?

-Exfoliating once a week can remove dead skin cells and encourage cell turnover.
-Moisturize daily with avocado, jojoba, or coconut oil to soften skin and improve water retention.
+Exfoliating once a week can also help remove dead skin cells and encourage cell turnover.
+Moisturizing daily with avocado, jojoba, or virgin coconut oil may help promote softer skin and support moisture retention.

 2. Is keratosis pilaris caused by a vitamin deficiency?